Distributed Local Verification using Proofs with(out) Errors: Local Verification with Oracular Proofs

 \item A \emph{route} is a walk $P=v_1v_2\dots v_x$ for some $x$ such that $v_i \neq v_{i+2}$ for all $i$.
-This means that routes do not permit walking back and forth, but they do allow walking repeatedly along a cycle.
+This means that routes do not permit walking back and forth between two consecutive nodes in the walk, but they do allow walking repeatedly along a cycle.